 [Underneath article was written before the start of the Volta a Catalunya and has not been updated]

-The battle for the overall triumph on the Volta a Catalunya is expected to come down to stage 3 and stage 4, while the hilly criterium race on the last day of action is always compelling, but seldom leads to significant changes on GC.
+The battle for the overall triumph on the Volta a Catalunya is expected to come down to the stages 2, 3 and 5, while the hilly criterium race on the last day of action is always compelling, but seldom leads to significant changes on GC.